|Date of Birth||1 March 1946, Santa Monica, California, USA|

 Mini Bio (1)

-Provocative and ever the temptress in her prime, the dark-maned, gorgeous-looking Lana Wood was born Svetlana Gurdin in Santa Monica, California, the younger daughter of Nikolai Stephanovich Zakharenko and Maria Stepanovna Zudilova, émigrés of Ukrainian and Russian descent, who spoke barely comprehensible English; they changed the family name to Gurdin after becoming US citizens.
-Both her parents' families fled their Russian homeland following the communist takeover and the couple met and married in San Francisco.
+Provocative and ever the temptress in her prime, the dark-maned, gorgeous Lana Wood was born Svetlana Gurdin in Santa Monica, California, the younger daughter of Nikolai Stephanovich Zakharenko and Maria Stepanovna Zudilova, émigrés of Ukrainian and Russian descent.
+Barely speaking comprehensible English, they subsequently changed the family name to Gurdin after becoming US citizens.
+Both her parents' families fled their Russian homeland following the Communist takeover and the couple met and married in San Francisco.
 Lana's more famous acting sister was christened Natalia eight years earlier and the third girl in the family was a half-sister named Olga, her mother's child.

 In an effort to break away from her sister's looming shadow and find her own place in Hollywood, Lana set out to secure TV roles and did quite well on such popular programs as Playhouse 90 (1956), Have Gun - Will Travel (1957), Dr. Kildare (1961) and The Fugitive (1963), while continuing her minor appearances in such films as Marjorie Morningstar (1958) (again with Natalie), Five Finger Exercise (1962) and the The Girls on the Beach (1965).
-In 1965, she earned a contract at Twentieth Century-Fox and was cast in her first television series The Long, Hot Summer (1965), playing the Lee Remick Southern belle role from the 1958 movie version.
-Better yet was her 1966 breakthrough role as hash-slinging waitress "Sandy Webber" on the original prime-time soap opera smash Peyton Place (1964) for two seasons.
+In 1965 she earned a contract at Twentieth Century-Fox and was cast in her first television series, The Long, Hot Summer (1965), playing the Southern belle role Lee Remick had played in the 1958 film (The Long, Hot Summer (1958)).
+Better yet was her 1966 breakthrough role as hash-slinging waitress "Sandy Webber" on the original prime-time soap opera smash Peyton Place (1964), which she played for two seasons.
 Unlike the glamorous and refined Natalie, Lana developed an earthier "bad girl" persona.
-Her character femmes bore typical hard-luck stories -- tarnished girls from the wrong side of the tracks who were often more trouble than they were worth.
+Her character femmes bore typical hard-luck stories--tarnished girls from the wrong side of the tracks who were often more trouble than they were worth.
 Off-screen, she married Peyton Place (1964) co-star Steve Oliver, who played her abusive husband and jailbird "Lee Webber".
 The marriage lasted approximately one month.

-In April 1971, the bosomy Lana posed for Playboy in an attempt to gain added exposure.
+In April 1971 the bosomy Lana posed for Playboy in an attempt to gain added exposure.
 It worked.
-A major career boost unveiled itself in the form of producer Albert R. Broccoli (nicknamed "Cubby") who caught the spread and offered her the role of Bondian femme fatale "Plenty O'Toole" in Diamonds Are Forever (1971) opposite Sean Connery.
+A major career boost presented itself in the form of producer Albert R. Broccoli (nicknamed "Cubby"), who caught the spread and offered her the role of Bondian femme fatale "Plenty O'Toole" in Diamonds Are Forever (1971) opposite Sean Connery.
 Following all this sexy publicity, Lana somehow nabbed an unexpected role in the Disney romp Justin Morgan Had a Horse (1972).

 - IMDb Mini Biography By: Gary Brumburgh / firstname.lastname@example.org